mschnaars/mschnaars.github.io/pages/avalon6/avalon6_working_with_playlists.md

 1. Select the Playlist feature.
 2. Click the "Edit" button for the respective playlist.
-3. Click the Edit icon next to "Playlist Details".
+3. Click the Edit icon {% include inline_image.html file="avalon_icons/edit.png alt="Edit icon" %} next to "Playlist Details".
 4. Edit any of the values for Name, Description, Visibility, or Tags.
 5. Click "Save Changes".